doxicjs/forje/README.md

 **"Hammering code for a polished foundation."**

-`forje` is a powerful CLI tool designed to generate various code patterns for both frontend and backend projects.
-It simplifies development by automatically creating essential code structures.
+`forje` is a soon-to-be powerful CLI tool designed to generate various code patterns featured in the unreleased *“2khan’s Guide to Doxic Systems”*, `forje` simplifies development by automatically creating essential code structures with an opinionated writing style for both frontend and backend projects.

+> ## Forjed in Progress
+>
+>`forje` is fresh from the anvil — raw, unrefined, and still glowing red-hot.
+Each update tempers the tool, hardening its features and sharpening its edge.
+Expect sparks, rough edges, and plenty of hammer strikes as we "forje" into a powerful code-crafting tool.
+Your feedback is the heat that shapes the steel — so strike while the iron’s hot!

+*Don’t worry, no blacksmiths were harmed in the making of this tool.*

 ## Installation